 *The meets on these days are scheduled to end at 5:00pm.
 However, because we are using a consensus process to make big decisions, there may be a chance that we run later.

 Check out our video to learn more about Chinook Fund and our new endeavor in our video below.

 The selection process consists of an application and one in-person interview.
 Here’s how to apply:

-Step 1: We recommend you attend an information session on April 7th or May 5th.
-You will meet Chinook Fund staff and volunteers who are working on the Giving Project, learn more about the model, and get your questions answered in-person before applying.
+Step 1: We recommend you attend an information session.
+You will meet Chinook Fund staff and volunteers who are working on The Giving Project, learn more about the model, and get your questions answered in-person before applying.
 Sign up for an info session here.

 Step 2: If you are unable to attend an information session and would like to learn more, please fill out the online application in the next tab.

-Step 3: We will reach out to you to join us for an in-person interview in April and May.
+Step 3: We will reach out to you to join us for an in-person interview.

 The Giving Project Interest Form

 Through your meaningful gift, Chinook Fund will continue to direct resources to improving schools, housing, criminal justice reform, living wage jobs, immigrant rights, and so many other pressing issues that are improving the lives of Coloradans from all walks of life.

 We invite you to join us.
 Chinook Fund is a 501(c)3 charitable organization.
 Contributions to Chinook Fund are tax deductible to the fullest extent of the law.